eugeneli/Ark-Faucet/README.md

 #### Command line usage:
 `node server --pass "Your Faucet Passphrase"`

-Optionally, you can also put in your second passphrase, if applicable:  `node server --pass "Your Faucet Passphrase" --secPass "Your Faucet Multisig"`
+If applicable, you can also put in your second passphrase:  `node server --pass "Your Faucet Passphrase" --secPass "Your Faucet Multisig"`

 Note: You will need to run as root if you want the web server to listen on port `80`